 The future of GDPR in the UK

 To keep confidential information safe, only collect, process and share data that your organisation absolutely needs.
 Also, be sure not to keep any data longer than necessary “just in case”.
-Make sure you and your employees are controlling data in line with UK GDPR, and potentially also EU GDPR if relevant to your organisation’s operations.
+Make sure you and your employees are controlling data in line with UK GDPR and data protection law.

 It is also wise to securely destroy all personal information your business no longer needs.
 By using our shredding services for all data you no longer need, you will receive proof of destruction to demonstrate your organisation’s commitment to meeting data retention and destruction regulations.